Charles E. Smith Jewish Day School

-The Charles E. Smith Jewish Day School, often referred to as CESJDS or JDS, is a private, pluralistic Jewish JK-12 school located in two campuses in North Bethesda (Rockville postal address), Maryland, United States.
+The Charles E. Smith Jewish Day School, often referred to as CESJDS or JDS, is a private, pluralistic Jewish JK-12 school located on two campuses in North Bethesda (Rockville postal address), Maryland, United States.
 Founded in 1966, the school's namesake is Charles E. Smith, a local Jewish philanthropist and real estate magnate.

 The head of school is Rabbi Mitchel Malkus.

 Campus

-The school is separated into two distinct campuses; the Lower School campus houses pre-kindergarten through fifth grade students, while the Upper School houses sixth through twelfth grade students.
+Two distinct campuses make up the school.
 The two campuses are distinct yet interrelated, and school functions take place regularly at both locations.
-The two campuses are located less than two miles from one another.
+The two campuses are located less than two miles from one another in Rockville, Maryland.

 Lower school

 The building has three levels.
-The oval Beit Midrash located at the entrance is regularly used for tefilah.
+People regularly use the oval Beit Midrash, located at the entrance for tefillah.
 Other notable facilities include the Great Books Reading Room, "Field of Dreams" playground, technology labs, science classrooms, and a library with two designated working classrooms.

 Since 1976, the Lower School has undergone three major renovations.
 The school now occupies approximately 130000 sqft on 11 acre and houses over 700 Lower School students.

 Upper school

 The central hallway, the "Cardo", is bracketed by arches modeled on the archways in the ancient Jewish Quarter of Byzantine Jerusalem.
 The main thoroughfare showcases student art and other projects.

 Throughout the structure are pieces of Jewish history and acknowledgments of the foundation of pluralism on which the school was established.
 The Beit Midrash features rounded stained glass windows circling a cupola based on Eastern European synagogue design, with each panel representing an essential principle of Judaism, including Torah, Neshamah (Soul), Kavanah (Spirit), Tikkun Olam (Repairing the World) and Rachamim (Compassion).
 A woodworking motif frames the room and Jerusalem stone is featured throughout.
 The doorposts in the school have distinct mezuzot.

-Spaces for the arts and athletics include the Daniel Pearl Memorial Gym which holds 700 and encompasses full-court basketball play.
-Art spaces include a ceramics studio with six pottery wheels and state-of-the-art kiln, a professionally equipped photography studio, dark room, and a recording studio.
+Spaces for the arts and athletics include the Daniel Pearl Memorial Gym which holds 700 and encompasses full-court basketball and volleyball play.
+Art spaces include a ceramics studio with six pottery wheels and a state-of-the-art kiln, a professionally equipped photography studio, a dark room, and a recording studio.